-Imelda is a graduate of the Australia Institute of Company Directors and has various other board roles including the Australian Medical Research Advisory Board, Bellberry Ltd, ACH Group and Glenelg Golf Club.
-She is Chair of the ACH Group Clinical Governance Committee, a member of the MDFA Research Committee and a member of the Bellberry IT Committee.
+Imelda is a graduate of the Australia Institute of Company Directors and has various other board roles including the Australian Medical Research Advisory Board, Bellberry Ltd, ACH Group, Glenelg Golf Club and the Adelaide Crows Football Club.
+She is Chair of the ACH Group Clinical Governance Committee and a member of the Bellberry IT Committee.